bjoluc/cubase-mcu-midiremote/readme.md

 - Track-colored scribble strips
 - Full utilization of all scribble strip display segments – no padding characters, no words across scribble strip boundaries
-- A modus to control any value under your mouse cursor with the rightmost push encoder
+- A modus to control any value under your mouse cursor with the rightmost push encoder or the jog wheel
 - Encoder assignment for editing the currently focused plugin's parameters ("Plug-In" button)
 - VST Quick Control encoder assignment ("Inst" button)